-The Georgian Apartments is a mid-rise apartment complex comprises of 135 suites, constructed in 1951.
+The Georgian Apartments is a mid-rise apartment building comprised of 135 suites, constructed in 1951.
 It is located within the Garden District in New Orleans.
-The bachelor, one and two-bedroom suites are situated on 1.12 landscaped acres of land.
-The property includes a swimming pool, hot tub, fitness centre and a gated entrance and provides 63 surface parking spaces.
+The studio, one and two-bedroom suites are situated on 1.12 landscaped acres of land.
+The property includes a swimming pool, hot tub, fitness centre, a gated entrance and provides 65 surface parking spaces.